-Once you register, a Registration Statement is generated and mailed to you.
+Once you register, a Registration Statement is generated and available to you via your eBill.
 It includes the number of credit hours you are registered for, as well as the tuition charges and fees associated with the registered courses.
 It also contains any financial aid received and/or available, payments made or expected, and payment plan information.
-The bottom part of the statement displays the balance due together with the payment due date.
+The bottom part of the statement/eBill displays the balance due together with the payment due date.
 Refer to the FAQ section if you need help understanding your Registration Statement.

 - You must withdraw from your classes if payment arrangements are not completed by the payment due date.